 Why is a navigation needed?

 Navigation centers have shown strong success in helping people exit homelessness.
 Traditional shelter models require sobriety upon entry, segregate by gender, and offer limited space for personal possessions or service animals.
-Navigation centers help people make a first step in accessing services, allwowing couples or family units to stay together and do not require sobriety for entry.
-Navigation centers reduces pressure on existing cooling and warming sites as it, expands capacity throughout hottest days and during the cold winter months.
+Navigation centers help people make a first step in accessing services, allowing couples or family units to stay together and do not require sobriety for entry.
+Navigation centers also help reduce pressure on existing cooling and warming sites as it expands capacity throughout the hottest days and during the cold winter months.